 10 Must-Haves for Home Health Occupational Therapy

-The other day, I was talking with a fellow occupational therapist I work with about her new position in home health.
-We quickly got on the subject of what every Home Health OT or COTA needs in their “toolbox.”
+As I was talking with one of my OT coworker about her new position in home health, we quickly got on the subject of what every Home Health OT or COTA needs in their home health “toolbox.”

 We came up with a few of the basics, but I felt like more could be added to the list.